 Always arm yourself with suncream

 A summer essential but not an accessory we’re used to taking on runs in the UK.
 Buy sweat-resistant (labelled water resistant) sprays or creams to make sure it stays put and apply it liberally all over your body to avoid sun damage.
 The smaller sunblock sticks are great to pop into small pockets in running gear and you’ll be less likely to forget sunscreen if you keep it in there.

 Watch for ticks on the trail

 Lyme disease is a tick-borne infectious disease carried by animals such as mice and deer which live in woodland areas.
 If you run in forest, woodland or heath areas it’s wise to be cautious of areas of exposed skin where ticks could latch on.
-Public Health England estimates there are 2,000 to 3,000 cases of Lyme disease in England and Wales each year.
+The UK Health Security Agency estimates there are 2,000 to 3,000 cases of Lyme disease in England and Wales each year.
 If you love running through longer grasses and getting in the thick of the trail it’s easy to protect yourself by choosing long tights rather than shorts or capris.

 Wear cooling gear

 Avoiding clammy cotton tees and picking running gear made from technical fabric is even more important in summer when you sweat more.
 Look for moisture-wicking, breathable fabrics that are designed to stay cool as the temperature rises.